 Daily presidential cookies can be found at the front desk and they had oatmeal raisin cookies which were former President James Carter’s favorites.
 They do about 15-20 different cookies paired with a president who enjoyed them most, I wonder if some cookies don’t get eaten at all?

 I booked a premier king room for 31.5k points plus $200 which gave me a point value of 1.5 cents based on a room rate of $689 (minus the $200).
 I try for 1 cent but anything above .7 cents is considered a good redemption value for Marriott Bonvoy points.

 If not booking with points I recommend you get extra perks & VIP benefits by using a Marriott STARS agency to access them (you still get Bonvoy points).
 I use Classic Travel for booking luxury hotels around the world via their online portal which gives me access to unique benefits.

 Thanks to Andrew at the front desk my first impression was top shelf.
 Quick, upbeat, friendly, and knowledgeable, exactly what you would expect at a signature location like The Ritz-Carlton Washington D.C.
 After a quick rundown of services and an excellent Italian restaurant recommendation I was off to my room.

 Throughout the lobby were several art pieces with matching floral arrangements, it took me a double take to catch this.

 The cleanliness and clean design lines of my room were soothing to the senses.
 The dark blue trims, creamy whites, and miles of crown molding made me feel like I was indeed at the Ritz-Carlton.

-Beds were comfortable along with decadent sheets and 4 pillows, heaven to sleep on.
-The desk lamp between the beds had a modern clock with an old world design that I really enjoyed.
+The beds were comfortable along with decadent sheets and 4 pillows, heaven to sleep on.
+The desk lamp between the beds had a modern clock with an old-world design that I really enjoyed.